 This is certainly going to be a great year for the refreshed Portofino range of entry-luxury watches.
-Besides the dressy Portofino Dual Time and the elegant Portofino Hand-Wound Eight Days, the Swiss brand has also presented a face-lifted IWC Portofino Automatic (Ref.
+Besides the dressy Portofino Dual Time and the elegant Portofino Hand-Wound Eight Days, IWC has also presented a face-lifted Portofino Automatic (Ref.
 3565): a modern-classic three-hander with a simple calendar.

-Previously available in a rather bulky 38 mm case, the face-lifted version of the watch now comes in a larger, but more slender-looking 40 millimeter body even though the timekeeper’s thickness seems to remain the same 9.50 millimeters.
-It is that rare occasion when making a watch larger actually makes it dressier thanks for better proportions.
+Previously available in a rather bulky 38 mm case, the face-lifted version now comes in a larger, but more slender-looking 40-millimeter body even though the timekeeper’s thickness seems to remain the same 9.50 millimeters.
+It is that rare occasion when making a watch larger makes it dressier thanks to better proportions.

-Thanks to a slimmer bezel and a set of longer baton-shaped hour indexes, the new version of the watch now looks a lot dressier and visually lighter while still preserving its “sporty” appearance.
-In fact, with the new shape of the case, the entry-level model climbs a step or two closer to a more expensive Portuguese range.
+Thanks to a slimmer bezel and a set of longer baton-shaped hour indexes, the new version now looks a lot dressier and visually lighter while still preserving its “sporty” appearance.
+In fact, with the new shape of the relatively slim case, the entry-level model climbs a step or two closer to a (a lot) more expensive Portuguese range.

-Beating inside this beautiful watch, is the well-known IWC Caliber 35110 automatic movement, which, to my knowledge, is based on either the Sellita SW300 or ETA 2892 self-winding ebauche that somehow reduces their resale value.
-Also, initially designed for the previous generation of watches that were significantly smaller, the movement betrays its lower pedigree via the gadget’s dial: even on these promotional pictures you can see how far the calendar aperture stays from the bezel.
-Well, at least IWC was smart enough to offer the watch with a solid case-back to hide the inexpensive mechanism.
+Beating inside this beautiful watch, is the well-known IWC Caliber 35110 automatic movement, which, to my knowledge, is based on either the Sellita SW300 or ETA 2892 self-winding blank caliber that somehow reduces their resale value.
+Also, initially designed for the previous generation of significantly smaller watches, the movement betrays its lower pedigree via the gadget’s dial: even on these promotional pictures, you can see how far the calendar aperture stays from the bezel.
+Well, at least IWC was smart enough to offer the Portofino 3565 with a solid case-back to hide the inexpensive mechanism.

 However, being only 3.60 mm in height, the movement allowed for a pretty slim case, which is just 9.50 mm thick (including a convex sapphire crystal that offers an anti-reflective coating on its inner and outer sides.)

-The dial itself is offered either in black or in silver-plated versions with the small date display in a matching color — also a very nice (and extremely rare in this price range) touch.
+The dial itself is offered either in black or in silver-plated versions with the small date display in a matching color — also a nice (and extremely rare in this price range) touch.